TIMOLEEGO/timingli108.github.io/index.md

 ## About Me

 My name is Timing Li, and I am currently a PhD student in the College of Intelligence and Computing at Tianjin University, supervised by Prof. Pengfei Zhu (朱鹏飞).
 Prior to this, I graduated from Lanzhou University with a Bachelor's degree in Microelectronics Science and Technology.
-Subsequently, I pursued and obtained a Master's degree in Integrated Circuit Engineering from Tianjin University.
+Subsequently, I obtained a Master's degree in Integrated Circuit Engineering from Tianjin University.

 <!-- My main research interests are multi-modal alignment, multi-modal fusion and crowd counting. -->
 ## Research Interests